pinot-contrib/pinot-docs/basics/data-import/upsert.md

 # Upsert Support

-Pinot provides native support of upsert during the real-time table's ingestion.
-There are scenarios that the records need modifications such as correcting a ride fare and updating a delivery status.
+Pinot provides native support of upsert during the real-time ingestion (v0.6.0+).
+There are scenarios that the records need modifications, such as correcting a ride fare and updating a delivery status.

-To enable upsert on a Pinot table, there are a couple of configurations to make on the Pinot table as well as on the input stream.
+To enable upsert on a Pinot table, there are a couple of configurations to make on the table configurations as well as on the input stream.

 ## Define the primary key in the schema